rob-sil/fast_math/README.md

 ## Status

+`fast_math` only implements two functions, `sum` and `cumsum`, for 32-bit floats.
+- `fast_math.cumsum` runs 1-3x slower than the `numpy.cumsum`.
-`fast_math.sum` runs about five times slower than `numpy.sum`.
-It outperforms NumPy on small arrays and when summing over short axes, however it runs much slower when summing over long axes.
+- `fast_math.sum` runs about five times slower than `numpy.sum` on average.
+It outperforms NumPy on small arrays and when summing over short axes, but runs much slower when summing over long axes.

-Currently, `fast_math.sum` only supports summing over a single axis.
+`fast_math.sum` does not support summing over multiple axes at once.

 ## References